nexussays/ble.net/Readme.md

 ### 2. Obtain a reference to `BluetoothLowEnergyAdapter`

-Each platform project has a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter()`.
-Obtain this reference and then provide it to your application code using whatever dependency injector or manual reference passing you are using in your project.
+Each platform project has a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter()` with various overloads.
+Obtain this reference and then provide it to your application code using your dependency injector, or manual reference passing, or a singleton, or whatever strategy you are using in your project.

 Examples:
 * [Android Xamarin.Forms](src/ble.net.sampleapp-android/MyApplication.cs#L98)